-Cervical, thoracic or lumbar facet joint injections involves injecting a small amount of local anesthetic (numbing agent) and/or steroid medication, which can anesthetize the facet joints and block the pain.
-The pain relief from a facet joint injection is intended to help a patient better tolerate a physical therapy routine to rehabilitate his or her injury or back condition.
+Cervical, thoracic or lumbar facet joint injections involve injecting a small amount of local anesthetic, and/or steroid medication.
+This injection can anesthetize the facet joints and block the pain.
+The pain relief from a facet joint injection is to help a patient better tolerate a physical therapy routine to rehabilitate an injury or back condition.

-Facet joint injections usually have two goals: to help diagnose the cause and location of pain and also to provide pain relief:
+Facet joint injections usually have two goals: to help diagnose the cause and location of pain, and also provide pain relief:

-- Diagnostic goals: By placing numbing medicine into the facet joint, the amount of immediate pain relief experienced by the patient will help determine if the facet joint is a source of pain.
+- Diagnostic goals: By placing numbing medicine into the facet joint, the amount of immediate pain relief experienced by the patient will help determine if it’s a source of pain.
 If complete pain relief is achieved while the facet joint is numb, it means that joint is likely a source of pain.

-- Pain relief goals: Along with the numbing medication, a facet joint injection also includes injecting time-release steroid (cortisone) into the facet joint to reduce inflammation, which can sometimes provide longer-term pain relief.
+- Pain relief goals: Along with the numbing medication, a facet joint injection also includes injecting time-release steroid (cortisone) into the facet joint to reduce inflammation.
+It can sometimes provide longer-term pain relief.

 The facet joint injection procedure may also be called a facet block, as its purpose is to block the pain.

-Facet joint injections are a relatively simple, straightforward procedure, and is usually performed in an office based procedure suite or in an ambulatory surgical center.
+Facet joint injection is a relatively simple procedure and usually performed in an office based procedure suite or an ambulatory surgical center.

-As with many spinal injections, facet joint injections are best performed using fluoroscopy (live X-ray) for guidance to properly target and place the needle (and to help avoid nerve injury or other injury).
+As with many spinal injections, facet joint injections are best performed using fluoroscopy (live X-ray) for guidance to properly target and place the needle.

 The Facet Joint Injection